CESSProject/cess-course/syllabus.md

 - Team project - 50% (all team members share the same score)
 - 5-10 mins team presentation - 20% (all team members share the same score)

+## NFT Reward

-# NFT Upon Course Completion
+Upon Course Completion:

-- Those achieve 75% of score will get an NFT of Course Completion.
+- Those who achieve 75% of score will get an NFT of Course Completion.
-- We may issue NFT for those with distinguished team projects.
+- We may issue NFTs for those with distinguished team projects.